JoachimGoedhart/PlotTwist/README.md

 ![alt text](https://github.com/JoachimGoedhart/PlotTwist/blob/master/Timeseries_example2.png "Output")

 The data for the x-axis does not need to be time.
 Also other continuous data can be visualized.
-This is an exampke with spectral data:
+This is an example with spectral data (shaded region indicates a region of 460-500 nm, a possible CFP emission filter):

 ![alt text](https://github.com/JoachimGoedhart/PlotTwist/blob/master/Spectra_example1.png "Output")